Sales negotiation techniques to close more deals

 • Make the first offer: Whenever possible, be the first to put a number on the table.
 Your anchor should be ambitious but realistic and defensible.

-4. Concession Negotiation (Reciprocity)
+4. Concession-Based Negotiation (Reciprocity)

 When and why to use this technique